 Kotor, Montenegro Tips

 The city of Kotor is a favorite destination on the Bay of Kotor.
 Visitors spending time in Kotor can use our detailed guides and travel resources to help plan their trip.
-We feature top Kotor activities in our article, The Best Things To Do in Kotor
+We feature top Kotor activities in our article, The Best Things To Do in Kotor.

 Looking for more day trips from Kotor?
 Check out our guide to nearby Budva, Montenegro!

 Start planning your trip to Montenegro!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.

-2. Pingback: Bucht von Kotor: Das Urlaubsparadies Montenegros – 1 THING TO DO
+Pingback: Bucht von Kotor: Das Urlaubsparadies Montenegros – 1 THING TO DO